 Originating as the armorial banner of the shield

 from the coat of arms

 awarded to Oxfordshire County Council in 1949, the design includes the blue of Oxford University while the white wavy stripes represent the River Thames flowing through the county.
 In combination with the red ox head, the arrangement of an “ox” and a “ford” punningly alludes to the name of the county town of “Oxford”, while the golden wheat sheaf, top right and golden tree, bottom left, represent the agriculture and woods of the wider county which developed around it.
 Thus the design is a graphic expression of the name “Ox-ford-shire”

-The arms are no longer used by any armiger (arms holder) and are thus comparable to use of the arms in banner form, of the former Middlesex, Cheshire, Westmorland, Bedfordshire and Cumberland councils, as the flags of those respective counties.
+The arms being no longer used by any armiger (arms holder) this deployment is comparable to use of the arms in banner form, of the former Middlesex, Cheshire, Westmorland, Bedfordshire and Cumberland councils, as the flags of those respective counties.
 Dating from 1949, the design also specifically relates to the true boundaries of the county.

 This acknowledged Oxfordshire emblem has been used by county organisations such as the local constabulary, whose badges bore the ox head and wavy stripes;